 Allen’s resulting action was this: “I have moved Probably Overthinking It to a site I control, hosted by a company I pay, a company that has provided consistently excellent customer service.
 Lesson learned.“

-Open-source blog platform such as WordPress gives you full ownership of your blog and your content.
+Open-source blog platform such as WordPress gives you full ownership of your site and your content.

 Blogger vs WordPress for making money

 On Blogger, you rely more on Google’s integration with Google Adsense which is their advertising platform.

 Design, features, appearance and flexibility

-WordPress will save you weeks of time and lots of money.
+WordPress will save you weeks and lots of money.
 You won’t need to design or build any feature or functionality from scratch.